What is Google Apps for Education (now called G Suite for Education)?

-Google Apps for Education (GAFE) is an integrated communication and collaboration solution, hosted by Google and managed by Walled Lake Schools.
-GAFE collaboration tools will make it possible for students to work together in a digital environment on assignments and projects via the web, all within a secure “closed system” online environment.
-Google Apps for Education provides an online storage space for files, eliminating the need for flash drives between home and school, and allows for electronic submission of assignments directly to the classroom teacher.
+G Suite for Education is an integrated communication and collaboration solution, hosted by Google and managed by Walled Lake Schools.
+G Suite collaboration tools will make it possible for students to work together in a digital environment on assignments and projects via the web, all within a secure “closed system” online environment.
+G Suite for Education provides an online storage space for files, eliminating the need for flash drives between home and school, and allows for electronic submission of assignments directly to the classroom teacher.
 Instructional integration of digital tools and online collaboration is part of the new Common Core State Standards, adopted by the state of Michigan.
-Additionally, the applications and features of GAFE provide us with a framework for embedding the National Educational Technology Standards for Students (NETS-S) within the core subject areas.
+Additionally, the applications and features of GAFE provide us with a framework for embedding the National Educational Technology Standards for Students (ISTE-S) within the core subject areas.

-Walled Lake Schools GAFE domain is set up so that students cannot share files and send/receive email to/from the public.
+Walled Lake Schools G Suites domain is set up so that students cannot share files and send/receive email to/from the public.
 File sharing and email correspondence can only occur with Walled Lake Schools’ teachers and students.

 How much is Walled Lake paying for this?

 G Suite for Education is free.
 Google offers its services free to all public schools.

 What if I don’t have a computer.
 How is my child going to get to use it?